 Also, note the conspicuous “Sign up now” CTA to the top-right.
 This shows that the video is not just infotainment; Canny is trying to ensure that it converts visitors into customers as well.

-Overall, this microvideo is a powerful marketing tool, and I can see why it is front and center on Canny’s website.
+Overall, this is a powerful marketing microvideo, and I can see why it is front and center on Canny’s website.

 When should you not use a microvideo?

-Even if videos are an incredibly engaging form of content, there are times in business where a microvideo just isn’t the right choice.
+Even if videos are an incredibly engaging form of content, there are times in business when micro-video content just isn’t the right choice.

 One example of this could be a video in which your founder is talking about the mission of your company, specifically about how it draws on some childhood experiences that he had.

-Just as a deep, meaningful TED talk would be wasted in a 30-second video, so it is that video content like this needs to be longer in order to get the message across.
+Just as a deep, meaningful TED talk would be wasted in a 30-second video, video content like this needs to be longer in order to get the message across.
 I would aim for 10-15 minutes.

-As a general rule: the goal of your content creation is a good indicator of whether a microvideo would be a helpful indicator or not.
+As a general rule: the goal of your content creation is a good indicator of whether a microvideo would be helpful or not.

 If you need to get someone’s attention or give them a short tutorial, a microvideo is probably a good fit.
 I can think of numerous times in the past when I have recorded a quick Loom tutorial to demonstrate something with lots of moving parts while I was in a rush.